-Giant sequoias, the largest known trees living on earth, grow only on the western side of the Sierra Nevada range.
-Found nowhere else on the planet, they are nevertheless closely related to California’s coast redwoods, the tallest trees on earth.
+Giant sequoias, the largest known trees living on earth, grow only on the western slope of the Sierra Nevada at elevations between 4,500 to 7,000 feet.
+Found nowhere else on the planet, they are nevertheless closely related to California's coast redwoods, the tallest trees on earth.
 In Yosemite National Park, you can get acquainted with giant sequoias in Mariposa Grove, outside Wawona in the southern area of the park, as well as at two smaller and less crowded groves near Crane Flat.

-Boasting over 500 stunning specimens of giant sequoia trees, the Mariposa Grove is a highlight of any Yosemite vacation.
-It’s worth the detour down to the park’s southern entrance station near Wawona, where you can park and ride the seasonal shuttle bus into the grove.
-Limited parking is available at the grove itself, although the access road is usually only open from April to November; during the winter, snowshoers and cross-country skiers use it.
+Limited parking is available near the grove, although the access road is usually only open from April to November; during the winter, snowshoers and cross-country skiers use it.

-Once you arrive, you can take a narrated tram tour of the grove or walk along gentle foot trails leading uphill through the grove, which is the best way to experience the majesty of the giant sequoias.
+Once you arrive, walk along gentle foot trails leading uphill through the grove.
 Pick up a self-guided interpretive brochure at the trailhead.
+(Bring cash for donation box.)

 Then start a scavenger hunt with the kids, looking for the walk-through California Tunnel Tree; the whimsically named Bachelor and the Three Graces; the oddly shaped Clothespin Tree; the Telescope Tree, a hollowed-out survivor of several wildfires, through which you can look up to see the sky above; and the Grizzly Giant, which scientists have recently estimated to be 1,900–2,400 years old.